-3.8.
-Councils are also required by legislation to prepare an Equality Impact Assessment (EqIA) to ensure that policies in Development Plan Documents do not discriminate against protected groups and that opportunities are taken to promote quality.
-The EqIA will also run parallel with each of the stages of the Development Plan Document preparation.
+3.8 Councils are also required by legislation to prepare an Equality Impact Assessment (EqIA) to ensure that policies in Development Plan Documents do not discriminate against protected groups and that opportunities are taken to promote quality.
+The EqIA will also run parallel with each of the stages of a Development Plan Document being prepared.